Milford Sound Airport: History

 On 17 November 1938, a Southland Airways Puss Moth piloted by Arthur Bradshaw made the first landing in at Milford Sound.
 However, any further development for air operations into the Fiord was delayed by World War II.
 Post war pilot Fred 'Popeye' Lucas was the next to land an aircraft in Milford.
 He landed on the sand spit in his Southern Scenic Airtrips Auster on 22 August 1951.
 This then sparked the addition of an airstrip for use by his company to expand tourism into Milford Sound.
 An airstrip was constructed, initially 550 yards (503 metres) in length with the first official landing achieved in May 1952.

 Over the years the airstrip has been upgraded and lengthened till today's sealed strip of 792 metres.
 In order for Southern Scenic Airtrips and National Airways Corporation (NAC) to be able to fly the larger twin-engine aircraft into the area the airstrip became officially licensed in 1956.

 Prior to the ability of air operations, Milford Sound had no access in the winter months as the roads became impassable.
 With the addition of the airstrip, it was recorded that by 1964 more than 400 tourists were taking the 'Gateway to Magnificence Experience' flight to Milford Sound each month at peak holiday time.

 Activity

-Weather permitting, there is substantial daily charter traffic of light aircraft (mostly Britten-Norman Islander, Cessna 172, 206, 207, Cessna Caravan.
-GA8 Airvan) to and from Queenstown, Wanaka and Te Anau and on sightseeing trips.
+Weather permitting, there is substantial daily charter traffic of light aircraft (mostly Cessna Caravan and GA8 Airvan) to and from Queenstown and Wānaka.
 Helicopters are also very active.
 The New Zealand Civil Aviation Authority publishes a GAP (Good Aviation Practices) document for flying to/from Milford Sound Airport.